 DC-CI Mailing List

-All members can post to the list, but we ask that conversation be around what people subscribed to read: CI and jam-related topics.
-Some community-connecting subjects like connecting for community-relevant events or jammers important life events may be appropriate, but we need use for incidental purposes to be sparing so it's not a pain for anyone to stay subscribed.
-See below for posting guidelines
+All members can post to the list.
+We ask that conversation be around what people subscribed to read: CI and jam-related topics.
+Some subjects like community-relevant events or jammer's exceptional life events may be appropriate, but please be sparing about postings for incidental purposes so it's not a pain for anyone to stay subscribed.
+See below for more specific posting guidelines.

 Please contact the list maintainer with questions, suggestions, and other feedback.